Sphere bundles over $4$-manifolds are trivial after looping: The case when

 A rank $(n+1)$ vector bundle $\xi$ over $\mathbb{C}P^2$ is classified by a map $f: \mathbb{C}P^2\longrightarrow BSO(n+1)$.
 Consider the diagram of fibre bundles

-where the bottom bundle is the canonical circle bundle of $\mathbb{C}P^2$, the rightmost bundle is the sphere bundle of $\xi$, and $X$ is a closed $(n+5)$-manifold. \begin{lemma} The pullback vector bundle $\pi^\ast(\xi)$ is trivial, and in particular
+where the bottom bundle is the canonical circle bundle of $\mathbb{C}P^2$, the rightmost bundle is the sphere bundle of $\xi$, and $X$ is a closed $(n+5)$-manifold. \begin{lemma} The pullback vector bundle $\pi^\ast(\xi)$ is trivial, and in particular its sphere bundle

 \end{lemma} \begin{proof} When $n\geq 5$, by Bott periodicity $\pi_5(BSO(n+1))\cong \pi_4(SO(n+1))=0$, and then the lemma follows in this case.
 When $2\leq n\leq 4$, consider the diagram of homotopy cofibrations